-Reimbursements for employees that pay for meal expenses for official guests/visitors, or seek reimbursement for food/group meals, may also be reimbursed via the Employee Payment Request Form.
+Reimbursements for employees that pay for meal expenses for official guests/visitors, or seek reimbursement for food/group meals, may also be reimbursed via Expenses in the Georgia Tech E-Procurement System.
 In that case, documentation requirements include the Food Group Meal Documentation Form, list of attendees (if less than 15), an agenda and an itemized receipt.
 Employees should not pay for travel-related expenses on behalf of other GT employees, due to state reporting requirements.
 In all cases, the receipt is to be the vendor's normal and customary receipt.
 The receipt must reflect the vendor's name, date of purchase, quantity, description, price of items purchased and the total amount paid.